-SHA SHAPING A LIVEABLE PLACE RD1 - NEW RESIDENTIAL DEVELOPMENTS RD2 - RESIDENTIAL EXTENSIONS AND ALTERATIONS COMPONENT 1 - DESIGN CRITERIA SA Obj ectives Option Comments 1 + residential developments, including new build and extensions a consolidating PPS7, will help to address issues of inclusivity at general design standards that are supported by SPG can help to ensure that all alterations are delivered to a high standard.
-A full suite of design policies, and equality.
-As can be seen in many of Belfast's existing deprived neighbourhoods, als and feelings of isolation.
+SHA SHAPING A LIVEABLE PLACE RD1 - NEW RESIDENTIAL DEVELOPMENTS RD2 - RESIDENTIAL EXTENSIONS AND ALTERATIONS COMPONENT 1 - DESIGN CRITERIA SA Objectives Option Comments 1 + residential developments, including new build and extensions consolidating PPS7, will help to address issues of inclusivity a general design standards that are supported by SPG can help to ensure that all / alterations are delivered to a high standard.
+A full suite of design policies, nd equality.
+As can be seen in many of Belfast's existing deprived neighbourhoods, ds and feelings of isolation.
 The suite of criteria based design policies will help to 2 + This option is considered to have minor positive effects.
-Good minor positive effects on objectives relating to health, wellbeing quality design that is tailored to local circumstances would be considered to have g and quality of life.
-Social 3 ++ This option is considered to have minor positive effects.
+Good minor positive effects on objectives relating to health, wellbein quality design that is tailored to local circumstances would be considered to have g and quality of life.
+Social 3 ++ be met by having a quality home in a development that has ac services and facilities and where appropriate, provides local no changes to their home to meet their needs which would be of l This option is considered to have minor positive effects.
 A key component of good quality housing is a high standard of design.
 People's needs will be met by having a quality home in a development that has adequate green / amenity space provision, is safe and accessible, proximate to local services and facilities and where appropriate, provides local neighbourhood facilities.
 RD2 also enables people to make appropriate design changes to their home to meet their needs which would be of benefit to this SA objective.
 A design policy for the conversion of existing buildings to residential use would also provide the opportunity for good quality housing.
 4 + This option is considered to have minor positive effects.
 Good design would help to create safe and accessible places.
-This can increase community safety by supporting the reduction of crime and antisocial behaviour.
-5 + Accessibility is improved by adherence to good neighbourhood with the SA objective to improved skills and education through design principles, therefore it is considered that this option would be compatible provision of quality, accessible facilities.
-6 + design of residential development would include the provision of local ents.
-In addition, convenient access to public transport would be a requirement vices and facilities.
+This can ir community safety by supporting the reduction of crime and antisocial behaviour.
+5 + Accessibility is improved by adherence to good neighbourhood with the SA objective to improved skills and education through d design principles, therefore it is considered that this option would be compatible provision of quality, accessible facilities.
+This option is considered to have minor positive effects.
+Good design of residential development would include the provision neighbourhood facilities as an integral part of larger developments.
+In addition, convenient access to public transport would length which would help to connect new neighbourhoods to local services and facilities.
 7 + This option is considered to have minor positive effects.
-The provision of local neighbourhood facilities for larger schemes, together with ensuring convenient access to public transport is designed into the scheme, will enable better access to employment opportunities.
+The provision of local neighbourhood facilities for larger schemes, together with enconvenient access to public transport is designed into the scheme, will enable better access to employment opportunities.
 Economic 8 + ble to meet people's housing needs in the city - with a larger resident population, this a competitive place and contribute to its role as a regional economic driver.
 9 + This option is considered to have minor positive effects.
-The consults public transport, which would support cycling and walking, would riterion included to design residential schemes that provide convenient access to ald have a minor positive effect on this objective.
+The criterion included to design residential schemes that provide convenient ac public transport, which would support cycling and walking, would have a minor positive effect on this objective.